 Yes, we know this isn’t the most exciting or adventurous option but it’s always nice to relax and watch a movie in a comfy seat.
 You can also see some of Peru’s more modern culture by visiting the Real Plaza, the biggest mall in Cusco.
 If you have passable Spanish and can watch a translated movie, we can recommend you enjoy this local experience.
 You can also find some of the most common food brands, like Chili’s, Burger King, Starbucks, etc. You have either a CinePlanet in the Real Plaza or Cinerama which is much closer to the Plaza, we still recommend the first option out of comfort and general quality.

 Visit Qenqo, Cristo Blanco and Sacsayhuaman

-All these places are in a walking distance from the Plaza and have amazing views.
-You can also chill for the day, specially in small Qenqo (next to the archeological site) you have a big park where families from Cusco come and spend their family Sundays.
-Qenqo and Sacsayhuaman aren’t free, but you can get the partial tourist ticket that includes entrance to both, and many other places (that are also close) for approximately 25 USD.
+All these places are within walking distance from the Plaza and have amazing views.
+You can also chill for the day, especially in the small Qenqo (next to the archeological site).
+You have a big park where families from Cusco come and spend their family Sundays.
+Qenqo and Sacsayhuaman aren’t free, but you can get a partial tourist ticket that includes entrance to both, and many other places (that are also close) for approximately 25 USD.